 Click Photo for Larger Version

 View looking north.
 This monumental three-entrance way gate was constructed about A.D.
-212. In the foreground the paving stones lead to the gate.
-The people are standing where the central portion of the gate had been located.
-To their right is the eastern most entrance along with a road that leads to the top of the hill.
+212. In the foreground, the paving stones lead to the gate.
+Unfortunately, almost all of the gates superstructure has been destroyed.

 At the top of the hill a road turns east and leads up the hill past the theater and towards the interior of the city.

 Only the foundations of this gate remain.
-The excavator, Dr. Taslialan believes that a water channel led down this street — as at Perge — but only meager portions of it remain.
+The excavator, Dr. Taslialan believes that a water channel led down his street — as at Perge — but only meager portions of it remain.

 For brief a description of the significance of Pisidian Antioch click here.